-Their fur is buff to brown, sometimes with a reddish tinge, marked with spots or stripes of brown or black, or both.
-Bobcats are more intensely colored above and lighter below.
-They have facial ruffs, ear tufts, white spots near the tips of their ears and a bobbed tail.
+The bobcat's fur is buff to brown, sometimes with a reddish tinge, and marked with spots or stripes of brown and black.
+The fur on its undersides is lighter in color.
+Bobcats have facial ruffs, ear tufts, white spots near the tips of their ears and bobbed tails.

-The backs of bobcats' ears are marked with two white spots, which the female's offspring probably follow in dim light.
-Another useful adaptation is the white underside of the bobbed tail.
-If the kittens fall too far behind, the mother stops and softly calls to them while raising her tail to reveal the white patch below.
+The backs of a bobcat's ears are marked with two white spots, which a female's kittens probably follow in dim light.
+Another useful adaptation is the white underside of the bobcat's bobbed tail.
+If kittens fall too far behind their mother, the mother stops and softly calls to them while raising her tail to reveal the white patch below.

-Bobcats vary in size along their continental range—larger animals occurring in the north and smaller animals in the south.
-They are generally between 1.5 to 2 feet (46 to 64 centimeters) tall at the shoulder and weigh between 9 and 33 pounds (4 to 15 kilograms).
+Bobcats vary in size along their continental range, with larger animals found in the north and smaller animals in the south.
+They are generally 1.5-2 feet (46-64 centimeters) tall at the shoulder and weigh between 9 and 33 pounds (4 and 15 kilograms).

-The majority of the world's bobcats are found in the United States but they range from Mexico to southern Canada.
-Bobcats are very adaptable and can live in a wide variety of habitats, including boreal coniferous and mixed forests in the north, bottomland hardwood forest and coastal swamp in the southeast, and desert and scrubland in the southwest.
+The majority of the world's bobcats are found in the United States, but they range from Mexico to southern Canada.
+Bobcats are very adaptable and can live in a wide variety of habitats, including boreal coniferous and mixed forests in the north, bottomland hardwood forests and coastal swamps in the southeast, and desert and scrublands in the southwest.

-Bobcats communicate through scent, visual signals, and vocalizations.
-Scent marking occurs by urinating along travel routes, depositing feces in latrine sites, and scraping urine and/or feces along a trail.
-These marks also indicate that a specific den is being used by a female and her kittens, signal that a female is receptive to mating, or delineate a home range.
+Bobcats communicate through scent, visual signals and vocalizations.
+The scent mark by urinating along travel routes, depositing feces in latrine sites and scraping urine and feces along trails.
+These marks can also indicate that a specific den is being used by a female and her kittens, signal that a female is receptive to mating, or delineate a home range.

-At the Zoo, bobcats have traditionally been fed a prepared meat diet, mice, rats, chicks and bones.
+At the Zoo, bobcats eat a prepared meat diet, mice, rats, chicks and bones.

-The mating season is primarily in the winter, though mating can take place anytime from November until August.
-Gestation is 60 to 70 days (average is 62 days) and there are usually two to four kittens per litter.
-The den can be a hollow tree, a cave, under dense shrubs, between two boulders or any other place protected from the weather.
-The female lines the den with moss and foliage and the kittens are typically born in the spring.
-Once the kittens are born, the female drives the male away, although the male will stay in the vicinity.
-The female nurses the kittens for two months and they then travel with her for three to five months, separating from her before the winter mating season.
-Females are sexually mature and mate after one year but males do not mate until they are 2 years old.
+The female lines the den with moss and foliage, and the kittens are typically born in the spring.
+Once the kittens are born, the female drives the male away, but the male will stay in the area.
+The female nurses the kittens for two months.
+They travel with her for three to five months before separating from her for the winter mating season.
+Females are sexually mature and mate after one year, but males do not mate until they are 2 years old.

-Bobcats may be active during all hours of the day and night, but studies have consistently found crepuscular (dawn and dusk) activity peaks.
+Bobcats may be active during all hours of the day and night, but studies have consistently found that they are crepuscular (most active at dawn and dusk).

 Most bobcats live between five and 15 years in the wild.
-One zoo boasted a bobcat that lived to be 34.
+The median life expectancy of a bobcat in human care is about 18 years.

-There is a bobcat Species Survival Program (SSP) to which the Zoo belongs.
-Unlike other SSPs at the Zoo, the bobcat SSP does not manage an endangered species in human care (since bobcats are not threatened), but rather manages the placement of rescued and rehabilitated bobcats that cannot return to the wild.
-National Zoo Keeper Rebecca Stites is the studbook keeper for the bobcat SSP.
+Bobcats may be hunted for their pelts, but they face a greater threat from habitat loss.
+The Smithsonian's National Zoo participates in a bobcat Species Survival Program.
+Unlike other SSPs at the Zoo, the bobcat SSP does not manage an endangered species in human care (because bobcats are not threatened), but rather manages the placement of rescued and rehabilitated bobcats that cannot return to the wild.